Gabelbombe/terraform-kubernetes/README.md

 $ ssh -F ssh.cfg worker0
 ```

 ## Install Kubernetes, with Ansible

-Run Ansible commands from `./ansible` subdirectory.
+Run Make wrapped Ansible commands from the base directory.

-We have multiple playbooks.
+There are multiple playbooks, so make sure to look in the ansible directory as well as the `Makefile`.

 ### Install and set up Kubernetes cluster

 Install Kubernetes components and *etcd* cluster.
 ```
-$ ansible-playbook infra.yaml
+$ make provision
 ```

+### BELOW WILL BE DEPRECATED
 ### Setup Kubernetes CLI

 Configure Kubernetes CLI (`kubectl`) on your machine, setting Kubernetes API endpoint (as returned by Terraform).